-Yes, if the painting originated at the time it depicts, then it is a primary source.
-For instance, Da Vinci's Mona Lisa is a primary source because it is the most famous art piece during the Renaissance period.
+If the painting originated at the time it depicts, then it is a primary source.
+For instance, Da Vinci's Mona Lisa is a primary source because it is the most famous art piece of the Renaissance period.
 Works of art, in general, are considered primary sources.
 However, in some cases, paintings are considered secondary sources.

 If the painting was not created under the time it reflects, then it is a secondary source.
 The mocking replica of the Mona Lisa by Marcel Duchamp in 1919 is a good example.
 Duchamp painted the Mona Lisa from his perspective and gave it a new definition.
 When researching about Mona Lisa, Duchamp's work would be considered a secondary source because he took the original primary source and added some hairy details to give it a new meaning.